jfbrennan/m-/README.md

 Or install via NPM and bundle and host with your assets: `npm install m-` (built files are located in `/dist`)

 ## Browser support
+M- works with the latest versions of:

+- Chrome
+- Chrome for Android
+- Safari
+- iOS Safari
+- Firefox
+- Edge

-M- is tested against the lastest versions of Chrome, Chrome for Android, Safari, iOS Safari, Firefox, and Edge.
-Other modern browsers that support Custom Elements are likely to work, but are not tested (<a href="https://github.com/jfbrennan/m-/issues" target="_blank" rel="noopener">file
-    a bug</a> if you see something).
-IE is not supported and unlikely to work even if you polyfill.
+Other modern browsers that support [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/API/Window/customElements) are likely to work, but are not tested ([file a bug](https://github.com/jfbrennan/m-/issues) if you see something).
+IE is not supported and is unlikely to work even if you polyfill.

 ## Working with this project
 _Pre-reqs:_ [Node](https://nodejs.org) and [Gulp CLI](https://gulpjs.com/docs/en/getting-started/quick-start)